owid/etl/docs/architecture/workflow/garden.md

 !!! info "For more up to date details, see the the classes `DatasetMeta`, `TableMeta` and `VariableMeta` in the [`owid.catalog.meta`](https://github.com/owid/etl/blob/master/lib/catalog/owid/catalog/meta.py) module."

+!!! bug "TODO"

+    Add demo video of how to fill the snapshot metadata fields.